 Please respect the privacy of the bears and the landowners, to whom we are extremely grateful for their enthusiastic cooperation in allowing us to share this peek into the lives of black bears.
 People should not approach hibernating bears because disturbance can lead to den or possibly cub abandonment.
 Bears are wild animals, and like all wild animals can react defensively if they feel threatened.
 While black bear attacks are very rare, it is important to respect the space of all wildlife to prevent negative encounters.

 Where is the bear?

 Being under a residential deck is not an unusual denning situation for this region of the state.
 The sow and cubs are generally not a threat to the residents, nor are the bears affected by the normal human activity around this home.
-When she leaves with the cub(s), she will most likely head out to the large wooded area behind the home where she'll find a place to teach the cub(s) to climb and search for food.
+When she leaves with the cubs, she will most likely head out to the large, wooded area behind the home where she'll find a place to teach the cubs to climb and search for food.

 What is that sound?